 Playing big involves doing what matters most to us and risking criticism, failure, standing out from the crowd – things our emotional safety instinct is not too fond of!
 So, in an attempt to avoid that discomfort, we often hide and stall on playing bigger.

 One of the things that have been so clear is that we often hide from and stall on our playing bigger in sophisticated ways.
 We fool ourselves that we are working as diligently as possible toward our own goals, while really hiding behind behaviours like compulsive education-seeking, endless polishing and revision of our work, or curating other people’s voices while suppressing our own.
 These can all look like good work from the outside, but really – they're hiding strategies.

 So how can women stop hiding or holding themselves back from career progression?

 Simply being aware of these common hiding strategies helps.
 We also address a lot of other topics that make a difference – learning how to manage the inner critic, access what I call your inner mentor, navigate fear, and much more.

-Finally, what three pearls of wisdom can you share to women who want to be more successful in their creative professions?
+Finally, what three pearls of wisdom can you share with women who want to be more successful in their creative professions?